buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/README.md

 The spatial project structure defines

 * the site,
-* the building,
+* the facility,
-* the building storey, and
+* the facility part, and
 * the space

 and its decomposition structure.
 In addition the concepts of system and zone are introduced within the _IfcProductExtension_.
 Relationships between the spatial structure and the elements are defined, such as spatial containment and space boundaries.